zorael/lu/README.md

 `);
 ```

-* [`serialisation.d`](source/lu/serialisation.d): Functions and templates for serialising structs into an .ini file-like format.
+* [`serialisation.d`](source/lu/serialisation.d): Functions and templates for serialising structs into an .ini file-*like* format, with entries and values separated into two columns by whitespace.

 ```d
 struct Foo